Hajime-Suzuki/vuffers.nvim/README.md

   - For example, if both `a/foo/baz.ts` and `b/bar/baz.ts` are open, they will be shown as `foo/baz` and `bar/baz` respectively
 - Shortcuts for seamless navigation between buffers
 - Sorting of buffers for customizable organization of your workflow
+- Pinning of buffers for persistent and convenient access
+  - moved to the top of the buffer list and are protected from accidentally closed
+  - saved and restored per cwd

 <br>